enisz/igdb/src/assets/templates/03-igdb-wrapper.md

  - `$query`: an apicalypse formatted query String
  - `$count`: whether the request should return the number of matches instead of the actual resultset

 **Returns**: either the resultset as an array of objects, or a single object with a count property.
-Depending on the second `$count` parameter.
+Depends on the second `$count` parameter.

 ```php
 <?php